Ülo Mattheus

-Ülo Mattheus (born 7 December 1956 in Tallinn) is an Estonian writer, journalist, civil servant and editor.
+Ülo Mattheus (born 7 December 1956) is an Estonian writer, journalist, civil servant and editor.

+Early life and education

+Mattheus was born 7 December 1956 in Tallinn.
 In 1975 he graduated from 32nd secondary school in Tallinn.

+Career

 He has been transport worker, television lighting man, later also literary editor of the journal Sirp.
 From 2005 until 2013, he was a press consultant for the Riigikogu.
-Since 2014 he was the executive editor for TEA encyclopedia.
+Since 2014 he was the executive editor for TEA Encyclopedia.